zhengxuca/Codility-Challenges/README.md

-# Codility-Challenges
+# Codility Challenges

-This repo contains the solutions to some of the Codility challenges I have completed.
+This repo contains my solutions to some of the Codility challenges I have completed.
 All solutions passed 100% and received "Codility Golden Award"